-Program Manager: Chuck LoSchiavo Email: closchiavo@frederick.edu Phone: 240.629.7902
+Program Manager: Nick Morgan Email: nmorgan@frederick.edu Phone: 240.629.7902

 This series of courses prepares students for entry level opportunities in the electrical industry and covers the material, methods, regulations, and tools required to perform commercial or residential structural wiring installation and repair.
 Students are also introduced to data cabling, emergency generators, and solar photovoltaic technology.